openSUSE/news-o-o/_posts/2008-08-29-mirror-brain-and-new-lizard-in-china.markdown

 A lot happens behind the scene to make sure that openSUSE is continuously and easily available.
 If you never actually notice anything about it, then it only means we are doing well!

 For instance, I am always searching new mirrors.
-One of the biggest recent achievements was that Coly Li, our Chinese friend, installed the **first real openSUSE mirror in China**: [http://www.lizardsource.cn/](http://www.lizardsource.cn/).
+One of the biggest recent achievements was that Coly Li, our Chinese friend, installed the **first â€œreal openSUSEâ€ mirror in China**: [http://www.lizardsource.cn/](http://www.lizardsource.cn/).
 In China mainland, there are already several sites that mirror opensuse, now lizardsource.cn is the first opensuse specific mirror and the largest openSUSE mirror so far.

 When talking to Coly about the situation in China, he provided the following insight:
 (explanatory comment: GFW refers to the [censorship system](http://en.wikipedia.org/wiki/Internet_censorship_in_China), nicknamed [Great Firewall of China](https://www.cloudwards.net/censorship-in-china/))